actions/importer-labs/jenkins/valet-audit-lab.md

 ## View audit output

-The audit summary, logs, config files, jenkinsfiles, and transformed Actions workflows should all be located in the `tmp/audit` folder.
+The audit summary, logs, config files, jenkinsfiles, and transformed Actions Workflows should all be located within the `tmp/audit` folder.

 1. Under the `audit` folder find the `audit_summary.md`
 2. Right-click the `audit_summary.md` file and select `Open Preview`